SethRobinson/RTDink/README.md

 -- Note about various ports

-* While this is the source code used for the mobile and html5 versions too, not everything is included to build those versions
+* While this is the source code used for the mobile versions too, not everything is included to build those versions